-Grand Caymen is a financially self-sufficient British dependent and known as a haven for money.
-However, Grand Caymen is also a world-renown culinary capital and a top choice for recreational diving.
+Grand Cayman is a financially self-sufficient British dependent and known as a haven for money.
+However, Grand Cayman is also a world-renown culinary capital and a top choice for recreational diving.

 The Gulf of Mexico, consisting of primarily shallow waters, formed over 300 million years ago.
 The deepest point of the basin floor reaches over 14,000 feet deep.
 This deep trough was created as the continental shelves in the shallows collided and the floor sunk.